janephp/janephp/documentation/components/AutoMapper.rst

         }
     }

-This example will map the `yearOfBirth` field as stated !
+This example will map the `yearOfBirth` field as stated!

 If you are using the Bundle, any class implementing the ``MapperConfigurationInterface`` interface will be autoconfigured and linked to the AutoMapper instance.